 What comes to mind when you think of the phrase “joyful movement?”
 For the Sanctuary team, this encapsulates a diverse range of activities, from gardening and walking the dog to canoeing and salsa dancing.

 Here, the team reflects on how movement has contributed to our mental health and wellbeing.
-We share our favourite ways of moving for mental health, the goals we’ve set for the campaign, and why participating in other ways might be best for some of us.
+We share our favourite ways of moving for mental health, the goals we’ve set for the campaign, our experience last year, and why participating in other ways might be best for some of us.

 As you peruse our stories and experiences below, we hope that they will encourage you to participate in any form of movement that makes you feel good and brings you joy.

 Exercising and moving my body has a profound impact on my mental health.
 When I’m feeling low, I do a mental checklist: Have I exercised lately?
 Have I been outside?
 Have I been eating and sleeping well?
 Typically exercising is one of the first things I try and it makes a huge difference in my mental health!
-During the week of the Move for Mental Health campaign, I have a goal to record one hour of joyful minutes of movement.
-For me, that will likely include gardening, walking, hiking, yoga, and strength training.
+During last year’s Move for Mental Health campaign, I had a goal to record one hour of joyful minutes of movement.
+For me, that included gardening, walking, hiking, yoga, and strength training.

 Movement is reorienting and helps me get out of my head and connect with my body.
 Whether it’s going for a hike in the forest with a friend or working out in the gym on a rainy day, I always feel more like my true self when I am moving.
 Living with bipolar disorder, I’ve noticed a significant improvement in moods and resiliency through a variety of regular forms of movement.
 My favorite types of movement involve being active in nature: hiking, running, x-country skiing, and canoeing.